Vere Wynne-Jones

 Vere Wynne-Jones (29 June 1950 – 23 July 2006) was one of Ireland's best-known broadcasters, as a journalist and commentator on both RTÉ radio and television and also on Dublin radio station Q 102.
 Wynne-Jones was originally a teacher, then a broadcast journalist, sports commentator, and latterly a public relations advisor and public relations educator.
 He also had a number of cameo roles in The Den's Christmas Specials.
 He was the son of a Church of Ireland clergyman, Reverend Martin Jones.
 Through his mother he was related to the de Veres of Curraghchase.

-Wynne-Jones was educated at Villiers Secondary School, Limerick, and later at Trinity, College, Dublin, where he studied economics and politics.
+Wynne-Jones was educated at Villiers Secondary School, Limerick, and later at Trinity College Dublin, where he studied economics and politics.
 His teaching career brought him to Newpark Comprehensive School, Blackrock, County Dublin and he played an important role in the conceptual design of the Transition Year programme.

 He was a member of the Masonic Order and discussed the work of the Freemasons on television.

-He was a diagnosed with bowel cancer in 2002 and also underwent treatment for liver cancer.
+He was diagnosed with bowel cancer in 2002 and also underwent treatment for liver cancer.
 He died on 23 July 2006, aged 56.